Operation: Essen

 Runnymede Memorial as visited by Aircrew Remembered 2014

 Sgt.
 Robert Dudley Procter.
 Runnymede Memorial.
 Panel 91.
 Further information: Son of Luther and Ella Marie Anne Procter, of Southfield, Yorkshire, England.
 Born in Hull in 1920.
 His father, Luther Procter had been seriously wounded in France in WW1.
 Always known as Bob, enlisted in the RAF on the 25th July 1940, undertook his initial training at RAF Blackpool.
 On 29th August he was confined to camp for 3 days for an unknown offence.
 He must have been “a bit of a lad” because he received the same punishment in August 1941 and was reprimanded on 10th November 1941 for having been absent for 1 day.
 Prior to this, he spent a month in the David Lewis Northern Hospital at Childwall, Liverpool from 4 May to 7 June 1941.
 He trained as a Wireless Operator/Air Gunner.
-Awarded the rank of Sergeant on the 31st December 1941 - became fully qualified on 6 March 1942.
-Three weeks later posted to RAF Snaith and served with night bomber Squadron 150 from 30th March 1942.
+Promoted to Sergeant on the 31st December 1941 - became fully qualified on 6 March 1942.
+Three weeks later posted to RAF Snaith and served with 150 Squadron from 30th March 1942.

 Memorial Service for the Crew (contact us if YouTube no longer plays)